 - Lack of barriers for doing business;

-To determine where in Canada you would like to have your company registered you have to answer the following questions:
+To determine where in Canada you would like to have your company registered you should consider answer the following factors:

 - Where are your major clients going to be located?